AppealForCourage

 efforts which embolden my enemy by demoralizing American support at home.
 The war in Iraq is a necessary

 and just effort to bring freedom to the Middle East and protect America from further attack."
+This petition

 has been signed, as of yesterday, by 2,755 active duty, Reserve or National Guard forces.
 It's now my